ibarisorhan/ClusterAutomation/README.md

 (1) Move the forcefield file (in ./Extras/Automation_Script/)to the RASPA forcefields directory.

-(2) In the PBS template the HOME directry and project name should be entered.
+(2) In the PBS template the HOME directry and project name MUST be entered.

 (3) In the settings.y the 'ABSOLUTE_PATH_TO_RASPA_DIR' must be changed.